Study at St. Edward's as an Exchange Student

 Can I work on campus?

 J-1 visa holders are eligible for part-time on-campus employment, up to 20 hours per week.
 Before beginning your on-campus job, report your employment to ISS so we can update your DS-2019 record.
 Self-employment, such as private tutoring, is not allowed.
+Work-study positions are also not allowed.
 If you’re unsure if a position is acceptable, check with ISS.

 Do I have to file taxes?